Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 What property type will give the best return in Budva over 5 years as of 2026?

-As of early 2026, studios and compact one-bedroom apartments are expected to give the best total return over 5 years in Budva, combining solid appreciation with strong rental income potential.
+As of early 2026, modern studios and compact one-bedroom apartments in walkable Budva neighborhoods are expected to deliver the best total return over 5 years when you combine capital appreciation with rental income.

-The main structural trend favoring this property type over the next 5 years in Budva is the continued dominance of short-term tourism rentals, since compact units are easiest to manage, fill quickly, and resell to other investors.
+The main structural trend favoring small apartments over the next 5 years in Budva is the continued growth of the short-term rental market, which rewards units that are easy to manage, easy to fill, and easy to sell when the time comes.

 How will new infrastructure projects affect property prices in Budva over 5 years?

-The top three major infrastructure projects expected to impact property prices in Budva over the next 5 years are the 237 million euro Budva bypass, improvements to the Podgorica-Budva main road, and ongoing upgrades to Tivat Airport just 20 kilometers away.
+The three major infrastructure developments expected to have the most impact on Budva property prices over the next 5 years are the 237 million euro Budva bypass, ongoing coastal road improvement works, and upgrades to water and utility networks that support new residential development in second-line neighborhoods.

 How will population growth and other factors impact property values in Budva in 5 years?